-- We advise you to exercise a high degree of caution in the Philippines because of the high threat of terrorist attack and the high level of crime.
+- We advise you to exercise a high degree of caution in the Philippines due to the high threat of a terrorist attack and the high level of crime.
 You should pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

 - Violent crime is a significant problem in the Philippines.
-See the Safety and security section.
+See Safety and security.

 - Terrorist attacks could occur at anytime, anywhere in the Philippines, including in Manila.
-We continue to receive credible reports indicating terrorists are planning attacks against a range of targets in a variety of locations, including places frequented by foreigners.
 You should avoid places known to be terrorist targets.
-See the Safety and security section.
+See Safety and security.

-- We advise you to reconsider your need to travel to eastern Mindanao (including the provinces of Bukidnon, Camiguin, Misamis Oriental, Compostela Valley, Davao del Norte, Davao del Sur, Agusan del Norte, Agusan del Sur, Surigao del Norte and Surigao del Sur) due to the very high levels of violent crime and the high threat of terrorist attack.
+- We advise you to reconsider your need to travel to eastern Mindanao (including the provinces of Bukidnon, Camiguin, Misamis Oriental, Compostela Valley, Davao del Norte, Davao del Sur, Agusan del Norte, Agusan del Sur, Surigao del Norte, Surigao del Sur and Davao Oriental) due to the very high levels of violent crime and the high threat of terrorist attack.

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy